MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/guillaume-blain/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Research Assistants and Interns
+  - Former Members (2025)
 ---

 Guillaume Blain completed his internship in the MEDomics UdeS laboratory in the summer of 2022.
-He worked on the MEDomicsLab platform developing UI/UX modules.
-He kept his link with the lab by being a part-time research assistant during the fall of 2022.
+During his internship, he worked on the
+MEDomics platform developing UI/UX modules.
+He then continued his work as a part-time research assistant.